Dart-o-s/robs_luxx/plan.md

     [X] DONE 2025-04-26 16:10 Maps
         create, length, set at, get at

-    [] OPEN Wrapper classes for global Array- and Map-functions [] OPEN make the interpreter load a class library
+    [X] DONE 2025-04-26 18:11 Wrapper classes for global Array- and Map-functions

-    [] OPEN simple Monitor to dig around in the structures set up by compiler/scanner and interpreter
+    [ ] OPEN simple Monitor to dig around in the structures set up by compiler/scanner and interpreter [ ] OPEN expand a dictionary into a template string, via FFI to dart use the operator %
+    [ ] OPEN file access via FFI (with and without exceptions) [ ] make an entry point into the interpreter like the run() - method in the aos_luxx_star
+        - add an option for an Environment
+        - return environment

+## Prio two
+    [ ] OPEN think about an FFI specifically for STB
+    [ ] OPEN make the interpreter load a class library [ ] get all tests from here: https://github.com/munificent/craftinginterpreters/tree/master/test [ ] add Curcumber to STB/Luxx
+    [ ] link classes, nodes do not need to know about them [ ] persistance
+    [ ] simple input from files
+        CSV files that get out rolled into Luxx Objects

+## Prio three
+    [ ] OPEN input function
+    [ ] Contracts:
+        - Requires, can be used for type safety
+        - Ensures,
+        - Invariant

+    [ ] have a language construct that can trigger an exception in the interpreter

 ## todo
     [x] DONE 2025-04-26 02:27 conocatanate doubles to sting ends